duresaguye/duresaguye/README.md

 Feel free to reach out if you want to discuss programming, collaborate on a project, or just have a friendly chat!

-## Fun Fact
-he first computer "bug" was an actual bug!
-In 1947, Grace Hopper, a computer scientist working on the Mark II computer at Harvard University, discovered a moth stuck in the machine's components.
-This was causing an error, and upon its discovery, she remarked they were "debugging" the system.
-This is where the term "debugging" comes from in computer programming